People often ask me about what I do, so here are some answers. Get in touch if you want to know more.

 Technical writers make complex systems understandable.
-You have to be comfortable asking dumb questions.
-You have to know your audience.
-But the weird thing is, you don’t have to fully understand something to write about it.
+You have to be comfortable asking dumb questions, and you have to know your audience.

 One of the most important skills a technical writer can learn is knowing how deep to dive.
 Too shallow, you sound like a newbie.
 Too deep, you’ll miss the point.

 How many tech writing jobs have you had?

 Three.
 After I quit teaching, I wrote for an IT consulting company.
 I didn’t know anything about IT; they assumed I could learn on the job.
 The company specialized in assessments, so I got to learn about network infrastructure—switches, routers, firewalls, cabling—while figuring out how to structure really long documents, mostly in Word.

 Three years later, I got a job writing user guides for the Bloomberg Terminal.
 I got to learn and write using DITA, an old-ish markup language for tech writing similar to XML.
 Once again, I knew nothing about the subject matter (this time it was finance).
 It was fascinating, and I was working at a large company for the first time.
 Two years after that, I moved on to Tech, working in cloud security.

 Do you know how to code?